Chapter 6:

 Oh.

 Ashy hair.
 A thoughtful frown that deepens, melts into wide-eyed shock, then forcibly back to neutral.
-“Good evening.”
+“Good evening, Senior.”

 The music they’re piping into the store is quiet, some remix of one of her songs.
 The fake plants are vivid splashes of color in the overhead lights.
-It feels like a miracle, to see him, to see his animated face, his broad shoulders and long legs sprawling over the tiny metal chair he’s contained in.
-Hakaze feels something a tension in the back of her shoulders roll, slowly, away, a smile tugging at her before she can think of how rude she’s being.
+It feels like magic, to see him, to see his animated face, his broad shoulders and long legs sprawling over the tiny metal chair he’s contained in, in this shitty relic of her past.
+Hakaze feels a different kind of energy snap her spine straight; something that makes her teeth ache with the urge to needle him.

-“Good evening, prince.
-This time it’s my turn to ask if I’m disturbing.”
+“Good evening, Prince.
+It’s my turn to ask if I’m disturbing.”

-Ren Mikazuki taps his pen against the notebook on the table, quick and nervous, before steadying it.
+Ren Mikazuki taps his pen against the notebook on the table, once, twice, before steadying it.
 His expression is carefully neutral when he says, “It’s the only table here.”

 “Can’t argue with that logic.”
-She cheerfully sits across from him, setting her laptop on the table.
+She pastes a big smile on her face and sits across from him, setting her laptop on the table.
 The chair makes a discordant noise on the tile as she pushes it back, in tune with how his back goes straight, sharp.
 She’s considerate enough to give him space.
 “You’re working late.”

-He doesn’t quite meet her eyes.
+He meets her eyes, haughty.
 “I’m most productive at this time.
 And I’m close by if someone’s practicing and needs help.
 Harua handles the mornings.”

-So mundane, for someone who looks like he stepped out of a fantasy book.
-He’s eating ramen between breaks in writing, squinting at his notes like his eyesight’s not that great, and it’s all so achingly human.
-There were label execs that threw endless money at figuring out the building blocks of a top idol, but maybe it was this: a man with tired eyes, eating ramen and waiting for someone to need him.
-Maybe part of being wanted so desperately was to wait, patiently, until called—and then emerging, the perfect shape of a heart’s desire.
+It’s so mundane it stops the catty reply she was cooking up in its tracks.
+He’s eating ramen between breaks in writing, squinting at his notes like his eyesight’s not that great, and it’s all painfully human.
+There were label execs that threw endless money at figuring out the building blocks of a top idol, but maybe it was this: a proud man with tired eyes, sneaking in bites of ramen while he waited for someone to need him.
+Maybe the secret of being a perfect idol was to wait, patiently, to be called—and then emerging, the perfect shape of a heart’s desire.

 It wasn’t easy, to be such a convenient object of everyone’s want.
 Most buckled under the weight of it.
 Hakaze’s always been fascinated by the ones who don’t.
 What gave them the strength, to stay, and wait, and not know who was on the other end of the leash?
 Even this one.
-Especially this one, with his seriousness and his single-minded drive.
+Especially this one, with his pride and his ambition.

 “That’s kind of you,” is all she says.
 “You must be a good senior.”

-His frown gets a little deeper.
+His frown gets a little deeper, uncertain.
 “It’s expected.
 Once they debut we’ll be doing joint appearances, and I refuse to promote alongside undertrained amateurs.”

-Again, Hakaze has to duck her head to hide a smile.
-Sitting here, even when he clearly disliked her, wasn’t a mistake after all; he’s delightful.
-So incredibly refreshing.
+Gruesomely, Hakaze finds that she has to duck her head to hide a smile.
+Sitting here, even when he clearly disliked her, this heartthrob’s bluntness is incredibly refreshing compared to the polite corporate prattle and the media-trained polish of the other idols.
 Did the world know that their top idol’s personality was this terrible?

 The world’s top idol is shifting now, uncomfortable.
 “And yourself, Senior?”

 He nods.
 There’s a sharpness in his gaze that belies the droop of his shoulders, the lateness of the hour.
-Not searching, but as if he’s already found something on her face that’s worthy of a second look.
-She feels it on her skin like the lightest of touches; it makes her aware of the scant gap between their legs under the small metal table.
+Searching again, like she’s a puzzle that’s been set before him that he’s set upon with single-minded focus.
+She feels it on her skin with the heaviness of a touch; it makes her aware of the scant gap between their legs under the small metal table.

 In the emptiness of the convenience store, a noise: Ren’s chopsticks have clattered across the table.
 He startles, shoulders hitching, a soft flush rising as if the noise itself had betrayed him.
 The ramen cup trembles slightly when he reaches for them; in a split second, he winces.
 His left arm.

 The overhead lights hum on, indifferent.
 Outside the glass storefront, the night drags by in long, blue strokes, buses huffing past like tired animals.
-Inside, the air smells of pine disinfectant.
+Inside, the air smells faintly of broth and disinfectant.

-Hakaze stands and scoops the fallen chopsticks into the big trashcan by the drink case.
-Then she heads to the station, the vending machine blinking its menu in slow, patient intervals.
+Hakaze quietly stands up and scoops the fallen chopsticks into the big trashcan by the drink case.
+Then she heads to the station, the vending machine flickering its menu sluggish and sporadic.

 She returns with another pair.

-She sighs.
-Fucking Harua.
-She shifts away from the topic, nodding at his arm instead.
+She clears her throat and nods at his injured arm instead.
 “Shouldn’t that be in a cast?”

 “I had to take it off for a shoot.
 I’m getting it back tomorrow, but the doctors didn’t seem to think it would be a big deal.”

 Maybe, maybe not.
 She doesn’t trust someone as single-minded as him to be upfront about an injury.
-His expression seems to suggest she should; he’s staring at her very intently, as if by intensity alone she would believe him.
+His expression seems to suggest she should; he’s scowling at her as if he’s daring her to contradict him.

 Again, that urge to tease: “Did they tell you to multitask, too?”